Welcome to the most frequently viewed page at LondonJazzCollector!

-Here begins both mono and stereo releases
+Ay the end of the 50s begins both mono and stereo releases –

-Collectors get very excited about absence of the “R” as proof of authenticity of earlier recordings.
-By my reckoning, the variability of sound quality within a pressing (” from first to last-off a pair of stampers”) is as great as the variability between the first and a second pressing a couple of years later.
+Collectors get very excited about absence of the “®” as proof of authenticity of earlier recordings.
+By my reckoning, the variability of sound quality within a pressing run (” from first to last-off a pair of stampers”) is as great as the variability between the first and a second pressing a couple of years later.
 There is no way of second-guessing audio quality.
 Play the record.
 If it doesn’t excite you immediately, you probably have a pressing towards the end of the run, whatever the label says.